Hawaii couple charged with stealing IDs of dead Texas kids | News Channel 3-12

 “While he held that Secret clearance with the U.S. Coast Guard, defendant Primrose was required to report any foreign travel,” prosecutors wrote.
 “Investigation has revealed that defendant Primrose did not report several trips to Canada while he did report other foreign travel.”

-The couple is charged with aggravated identity theft, conspiracy to commit an offense against the U.S. and false statement in application for a passport.
+The couple is charged with conspiracy to commit an offense against the U.S., false statement in passport application and aggravated identity theft.

+When Tonda Ferguson learned from her father that Morrison had used her late sister’s birth certificate to create an alias, she thought of her mother, who died in 2003, and how many years had gone by.

+“For all the mothers who are living and have to know this happened to their babies, I can’t even begin to imagine,” Ferguson said.
+“I’m glad my mama’s with the Lord.
+This would be so traumatic for her.”